 A sensational seven for seven championships since 2008 saw Japan win every match it has played against Asian opponents since the start of the Asian 5 Nations in 2008.
 Last year's competition saw Japan again in imperious form qualifying for their eighth Rugby World Cup in 2015.

 With a goal to crack the top 10 in World Rugby and the pressure mounting as hosts of Rugby World Cup 2019, Japan currently reside in the 11th spot and will be looking to another successful run in Asia and the Pacific Nations Championships to put them amongst the global rugby elite.

 With vast amounts of experience to draw on, sprinkled with the odd flying winger find, Japan will again be a tough challenge for their nearest Asian competitors in Hong Kong and South Korea.

-With a number of their top guns playing in Japan, the Koreans will be an ever-present danger, especially at home and if they have their best available for selection.
+With a number of their top guns playing in Japan, the Koreans will be an ever-present danger in 2015, especially at home and if they have their best available for selection.

 Strong sides in the sevens game of late have seen South Korea continue to hone their attacking edge and fireworks should be expected when they host Hong Kong.